LordSaumya/quant-iron/README.md

   - Apply exponentials of `PauliString` instances to states.

-- **GPU Acceleration**: OpenCL-accelerated operations for key quantum gates (Hadamard, Pauli-X, Pauli-Y, Pauli-Z) for enhanced performance on compatible hardware.
-(Requires `gpu` feature flag).

-- **Circuit Builder**: High-level interface for constructing quantum circuits with a fluent API and support for subroutines.

 - **Predefined Quantum Models**:
   - **Heisenberg Model**: Generate Hamiltonians for 1D and 2D anisotropic Heisenberg models using `SumOp`.
   - **Ising Model**: Generate Hamiltonians for 1D and 2D Ising models with configurable site-specific or uniform interactions and fields using `SumOp`.